charlesfoster/ont-analysis-toolkit/README.md

 All input files for RAMPART are generated based on your input spreadsheet, and a web browser is launched to view the sequencing in real time.

 # Analysis Module
 Reads are mapped to the relevant reference genome with `minimap2`.
 Amplicon primers are trimmed using `samtools ampliconclip`.
-Variants are called using `medaka` and `longshot`, followed by filtering and consensus genome assembly using `bcftools`.
+Variants are called using either `clair3` or `medaka` and `longshot`, followed by filtering and consensus genome assembly using `bcftools`.
 The amino acid consequences of SNPs are inferred using `bcftools csq`.
-If analysing SARS-CoV-2, lineages are inferred using `pangolin`.
+If analysing SARS-CoV-2, lineages are inferred using `pangolin` and `nextclade`.
 Finally, a variety of sample QC metrics are combined into a final QC file.

 # Other Notes
 **Run metadata spreadsheet**